- About Ag Day

 Section III – Rules

 - The file format of all entries must be a PDF submitted via photograph or scan of the original art.
-Original art can be any medium except photography or digital artwork.
 Please do not frame your original art.
 Original art should be no smaller than 8” x 10”.

 - Winning artwork will include themes celebrating modern agriculture in the United States.

-- To submit the entry, follow the directions as guided on the page, OR the entry may be DVD or CD and mailed to: 2015 Ag Day Poster Contest, Agriculturel Council of America, 11020 King St., Ste.
+To submit the entry, visit http://agday.leapfile.net and follow the directions as guided on the page, OR the entry may be DVD or CD and mailed to: 2015 Ag Day Poster Contest, Agriculture Council of America, 11020 King St., Ste.
 205, Overland Park, KS 66210

-- All entries must be accompanied by an entry form.
+All entries must be accompanied by an entry form.
+If entry is uploaded at http://agday.leapfile.net, please submit an accompanying entry form to http://agday.leapfile.net in Word or PDF format.
 If the entry is burned to a DVD or CD and mailed to the address above, please include an accompanying entry form within the package.
 Please submit entry via mail or upload site – not both.
 Entry forms are available to download at http://agday.org/.
 Entries must be received at the address listed above no later than midnight CDT, October 31, 2014.

 - The ACA cannot confirm receiving entries sent via email.